FXZFun/bibordle/README.md

 The Bible Wordle

 Play the wordle with Bible words!
-All words are taken from the KJV translation of the Bible.
+Play with either EHV or KJV translations of the Bible.